bevyengine/bevy/crates/bevy_ecs/README.md

 ### Systems

-System are normal Rust functions.
+Systems are normal Rust functions.
 Thanks to the Rust type system, Bevy ECS can use function parameter types to determine what data needs to be sent to the system.
 It also uses this "data access" information to determine what Systems can run in parallel with each other.

 ```rust
 fn print_position(query: Query<(Entity, &Position)>) {